f3ss1/dotfiles/readme.md

 ## Notes

-There is not `.gitignore` file in this repo since it appears that once file is being tracked by git, it ignores the `.gitgnore`.
+There is not `.gitignore` file in this repo since it appears that once file is being tracked by git, it ignores the `.gitignore`.
 For this reason, I use:

 ```sh
 git update-index --skip-worktree <filename>